PILOT PROJECT CASE STUDIES

 FEATURED CASE STUDIES

-USGBC-LA and the Net Zero Accelerator are honored to partner with Environmental Defense Fund (EDF) to showcase case studies for companies delivering solutions to achieve net zero.
+We are honored to have partnered with Environmental Defense Fund (EDF) to showcase case studies for companies delivering solutions to achieve net zero.
 We can think of no better orientation, particularly for all of us greening the built environment, to defend the environment.

 Environmental Defense Fund (EDF)